lukejamesk/iracing-setup-downloader/packages/README.md

 ### @p1doks-downloader/electron

 Desktop application built with Electron that provides a native desktop experience for Windows users.
-This is the primary and recommended interface for using the P1Doks downloader.
+This is the primary and recommended interface for using the iRacing setup downloader.

 **Features:**
 - Modern React-based UI with Material-UI components
-- Service selection interface (P1Doks and future services)
+- Service selection interface (iRacing setup services)
 - Interactive configuration forms with validation
 - Real-time download progress tracking
 - Settings management with custom backgrounds